-In late November, the Australian Defence Science and Technology (DST) and Royal Australian Navy (RAN) held a major exercise to examine the potential operational introduction of unmanned amphibious vehicles.
-Exercise Autonomous Warrior 2018 (AW18), which took placed in Jervis Bay in Southeast Australia, drew many more participants, including the United States Navy (USN) and the British Royal Navy (RN).
+In late November 2018, the Australian Defence Science and Technology (DST) and Royal Australian Navy (RAN) held a major exercise to examine the potential operational introduction of unmanned amphibious vehicles.
+Exercise Autonomous Warrior 2018 (AW18), which took place in Jervis Bay in Southeast Australia, drew many more participants, including the United States Navy (USN) and the British Royal Navy (RN).

 Among the different projects that were showcased during the exercise, the defense giant Northrop Grumman revealed its newest autonomous seaborne system: The AQS-24B system is a Mine Hunting Unmanned Surface Vessel (MHU) that can be operated remotely and is capable of minesweeping and undersea surveillance operations.